Background pattern

 Other medicines and Siklos

-Inform your doctor or pharmacist if you are using, have used recently or may have to use any other medicine.
+Tell your doctor or pharmacist if you are using, have recently used or might use any other medicines.

-The exchange of information is especially important in the following cases
+Exchange of information is especially important in the following cases

-• some vaccines.
+• certain vaccines.

-Pregnancy, breastfeeding and fertility
+Pregnancy, breast-feeding and fertility

-If you are pregnant or breastfeeding, think you may be pregnant or intend to become pregnant, consult your doctor before using this medicine.
+If you are pregnant or breast-feeding, think you may be pregnant or are planning to have a baby, ask your doctor for advice before taking this medicine.

 Hydroxycarbamide may reduce sperm production in male patients during treatment.

-Driving and operating machines
+Driving and using machines

-3. How to Take Siklos
+3. How to take Siklos

 Dose